-Wild Things Zoofari’s owner, Courtney Pineda, supports protecting animals and their enviroments by providing information to help support our youth in the decision making for the future.
+Wild Things Zoofari’s owner, Courtney Pineda, supports protecting animals and their environments by informing the youth about sustainable living and the long-term change they can make.
 She has been involved in the animal industry on both the medical and educational side for over 20 years.
-That gives her a true understanding of the proper care each species at her facility requires.
-She raises all of the animals from babies in her home with her family and other animals.
-When they become older they move outdoors with other species of their kind.
+She has a rich understanding of the proper care for each individual species.
+Many of the animals we currently show were born in facility and raised by her and her family.

 One of the first primates she worked with was a cotton top tamarin.
 A 3 pound critically endangered monkey from Colombia.
 That led to her love and support for Proyecto Titi, a program that assists in the survival of endangered cotton-top tamarins and their habitats through vast education and expanded knowledge to the locals.